 Jolie was awarded a Winston Churchill Fellowship in 2013 to explore strategies for supporting those who are working and living in disaster recovery – community leaders, volunteers, frontline workers in community-facing organisations...

-Jolie is a cognitive psychologist whose background has been working in community development in a range of sectors including the disability sector, community-based mental health and the older person's sector.
+Jolie studied cognitive psychology and through her career has worked in community development in a range of sectors including the disability sector, community-based mental health and the older person's sector.

 Jolie, like many Cantabrians, was working, volunteering, and raising two children when the earthquakes changed life as she knew it.
 A natural progression was made from volunteering after the September and February earthquakes in Canterbury to pitching in and helping as part of the Red Cross recovery team.